 In mirrorless vs DSLR comparison, mirrorless cameras are usually cheaper than DSLR rivals.
 The price for mirrorless models ranges from $300 to $3500.

 DSLR cameras are very popular and many people seek them out.
 But what are these amazing devices?
 If you want to expand your knowledge, here’s some information on this type of camera.

-What Does DSLR Stand for?
+What Does DSLR Stand For?

 DSLR stands for Digital Single Lens Reflex.
+It is the advanced version of an SLR camera, this means instead of using photographic film it uses a digital imaging sensor to capture images.
 Digital SLR cameras are flexible and capable of producing professional quality images when paired with the correct DSLR lens.

-How Does a DSLR Camera Work?
+How Does a DSLR Work?

-A DSLR camera uses a reflex mirror that helps the photographer catch the image they see in front of them by focusing light through the optical viewfinder.
+A DSLR uses a reflex mirror that helps the photographer catch the image they see in front of them by focusing light through the optical viewfinder.
 Light passes through the lens within the camera body and then bounces off a mirror.

-How Much Does a DSLR Camera Cost?
+How Much Does a DSLR Cost?

-A DSLR camera costs between $499 and $6499 depending on the seller and the interplay of demand and supply on the market.
+These types of cameras cost between $499 and $6499 depending on the seller and the interplay of demand and supply on the market.